- Home

 I also made sure there was a romantic background: woven into the theme if possible, not tacked on as an afterthought; plus occasional shocks and surprises, plenty of pace, and more than a hint of danger.
 And underlying all this, I wanted to probe the vulnerable points of the leading characters, and expose them to moral dilemmas.

 And so the Mike Stanhope Mysteries came into being, featuring an everyday guy contending with unexpected and often daunting challenges, and trying to find order in his sometimes chaotic love life.
 He’s not me by any stretch of the imagination ... but I know where he’s coming from.
+The series has expanded to more than half a dozen novels now – stand-alones, but with repeating characters and an ongoing story.

 As you can see, I’ve always been a writer, though for many years I was turning out press articles, not fiction.
 I contributed numerous feature articles to publications such as Commercial Motor and Motor Transport, as well as preparing many non-attributed press releases on behalf of suppliers.
 I went on to edit Distribution Business magazine, then to co-found and edit Fulfilment & e.logistics.
 These days my transport writing is mostly about the world of passenger transport.